pythongssapi/python-gssapi/docs/source/index.rst

 ..
-PyGSSAPI documentation master file, created by sphinx-quickstart on Tue Jul  2 19:01:09 2013.
+Python-GSSAPI documentation master file, created by sphinx-quickstart on Tue Jul  2 19:01:09 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyGSSAPI's documentation!
+Welcome to Python-GSSAPI's documentation!
 ====================================

 Contents: